Vinodh-Machireddy/ml/KubeFlow.md

 # KUBEFLOW
-What is Kubeflow?
+## What is Kubeflow?
 Kubeflow is a Kubernetes-native platform designed to run the entire machine learning lifecycle—data-loading, training, evaluation, pipelines, deployment, monitoring, retraining.

-Why Kubeflow?
+## Why Kubeflow?
-Kubeflow is used to make Machine Learning production-ready, the same disciplined way traditional software is built and deployed using DevOps.
+Kubeflow is used to make Machine Learning production-ready models, the same disciplined way how we develope a traditional software app is built and deployed using DevOps.

-Kubeflow Components:
+## Kubeflow Components:
 <img width="273" height="149" alt="image" src="https://github.com/user-attachments/assets/c7feb8cf-2211-4364-9cca-825e2751db32" />

 DSL:
 Kubeflow uses a Python-based DSL to declaratively define ML pipelines, which are later compiled into Kubernetes-executable YAML workflows.

-Kubeflow Pipeline: ML workflow automation
+## Kubeflow Pipeline:
-It helps us automate the full ML lifecycle – from data ingestion to training, evaluation, deployment, and monitoring.
-Technically:
+Kubeflow Pipelines (KFP) is a platform for building and running ML workflows as automated pipelines on Kubernetes.

 We write pipelines using Python DSL
-Kubeflow compiles it into YAML
 Kubernetes executes it as a DAG of pods
 Each step runs in its own container, but all steps are connected using inputs and outputs.

-Why?
+**Why?**
 Automation – no manual steps
 Reproducibility – same pipeline, same result

-MLE → writes @dsl.component (logic, what runs inside pod)
-What MLE owns:
+**MLE → writes @dsl.component (logic, what runs inside pod)** What MLE owns:
 Component logic (training, feature processing, validation)
 Inputs & outputs of components